chris-inalsingh/ETL_Project/README.md

 1. The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).
 	1. Cleaning - Eliminate blank entries, Countries with sparse data will be excluded
 	1. Joining - Country and ISO Codes fields will be used to joing the tables
-	1. Filtering - TBD to maintain credible buckets
+	1. Filtering - By Date, By State for US view
 	1. Aggregating - By Country, By Month